collab-uniba/Senti4SD/README.md

 ## Fair Use Policy
 Please, cite the following paper if you intend to use our tool for your own research:
 > F. Calefato, F. Lanubile, F. Maiorano N. Novielli.
-“Sentiment Polarity Detection for Software Development” To appear in *Empirical Software Engineering*, DOI: 10.1007/s10664-017-9546-9
+“Sentiment Polarity Detection for Software Development”, to appear in *Empirical Software Engineering*, DOI: 10.1007/s10664-017-9546-9

 **NOTE**: You will need to install [Git LFS](https://git-lfs.github.com) extension to check out this project.
 Once installed and initialized, simply run: